+- Confidentiality

+- Information should not be accessible by unauthorized parties.

+- Protect against passive attacks.

+- Authentication

+- Make sure that the originator of a message or transaction is who they say they are.

+- Protect against masquerades and replay.

+- Integrity

+- Only authorized parties are able to change data, and only under pre-defined circumstances.

+- Protect against modification-of-message attacks.

+- Non-repudiation

-- Information should not be accessible by unauthorized parties. - Protect against passive attacks. - Make sure that the originator of a message or transaction is who they - Protect against masquerades and replay. - Only authorized parties are able to change data, and only under pre-defined circumstances. - Protect against modification-of-message attacks. - Neither the sender nor the receiver of a message can deny that it took examples of attacks
+- Neither the sender nor the receiver of a message can deny that it took place.

+- Access control